Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Related Work

 Two critical studies focused on decision models in blockchain systems.
-Liu \textit{et al}. \cite{liu2023decision} proposed decision models tailored for governance-driven blockchain architectures and emphasized the need for a structured approach to adopting architectural patterns that address governance dimensions such as decision rights, incentives, and accountability.
-Their proposed models facilitate the selection of patterns that enhance governance in blockchain systems, supported by a thorough evaluation involving expert opinions on usability, correctness, and completeness.
-Similarly, Xu \textit{et al}. \cite{xu2021decision} addressed the challenges of selecting patterns in blockchain-based applications.
+Liu et al. \cite{liu2023decision} proposed decision models tailored for governance-driven blockchain architectures and emphasized the need for a structured approach to adopting architecture patterns that address governance dimensions such as decision rights, incentives, and accountability.
+Their proposed decision models facilitate the selection of patterns that enhance governance in blockchain systems, supported by an evaluation involving expert opinions on the usability, correctness, and completeness of these decision models.
+Similarly, Xu et al. \cite{xu2021decision} addressed the challenges of selecting patterns in blockchain-based applications.
 Their study proposed a decision model that assists developers and architects in making informed choices about pattern adoption based on the characteristics of specific use cases and the associated trade-offs.
 Their work underscores the complexity and necessity of a methodological approach to pattern selection in blockchain applications, validated by expert feedback on the model's effectiveness in guiding architectural decisions.
-Zimmermann \textit{et al}. \cite{zimmermann2008combining} proposed a comprehensive design method that integrates pattern languages with reusable architectural decision models.
-Their method systematically derives architectural decisions from requirements models, provides domain-specific guidance for selecting appropriate patterns, and ensures traceability from platform-independent principles (e.g., general architectural patterns) to platform-specific implementation decisions (e.g., technologies tailored to environments such as .NET or J2EE).
+Zimmermann et al. \cite{zimmermann2008combining} proposed a comprehensive design method that integrates pattern languages with reusable architectural decision models.
+Their method systematically derives architectural decision models in QSE, providing insights into optimizing simulations in the presence of quantum-mechanicality from platform-independent principles (e.g., general architecture patterns) to platform-specific implementation decisions (e.g., technologies tailored to environments such as .NET or J2EE).
 Their method was validated through applications in enterprise systems and a case study of a Service-Oriented Architecture (SOA) within the finance industry.
-Jacob \textit{et al}. \cite{jacob2018software} proposed a model specifically tailored for selecting architecture patterns in Internet of Things (IoT)-based systems.
+Jacob et al. \cite{jacob2018software} proposed a model specifically tailored for selecting architecture patterns in Internet of Things (IoT)-based systems.
 Their model emphasizes the importance of non-functional requirements such as scalability, availability, reliability, security, and heterogeneity, which are crucial for making informed decisions in the IoT domain.
-Their model analytically validated a structured approach to pattern selection, offering IoT developers a valuable reference for optimizing architectural choices to address both functional and operational requirements.
+Their model analytically validated a structured approach to pattern selection, offering IoT developers a reference for optimizing architectural choices to address both functional and operational requirements.